Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Liberty vs. North Texas College Football Odds, Plays and Insights

-The Liberty Flames (5-2) bring college football's 23rd-ranked rushing defense into a matchup with the North Texas Mean Green (1-5), who have the No. 19 rushing offense, on Saturday, October 23, 2021.
-The Flames are massive, 21.5-point favorites.
-The contest has an over/under of 60.5 points.
+The Liberty Flames (5-2) will put their 23rd-ranked run defense to the test against the North Texas Mean Green (1-5) and the No. 19 rushing offense in college football, on Saturday, October 23, 2021.
+The Flames are heavily favored by 21.5 points in the contest.
+The total has been set at 60.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.